lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 The main purpose of the VIPER architecture is to reduce the amount of code in a ViewController class.
 VIPER does this by allocating almost all of the responsibilities of a typical ViewController into other classes that have predefined responsibilities.
 You may recall that this echoes the Single Responsibility Principle.

-Another purpose of the VIPER architecture is to decouple dependencies by passing only values between the layers and by demanding that dependencies only go in one direction.
+Another purpose of the VIPER architecture is to reduce dependencies.
+It does this by honouring the layers, passing only values between the layers and demanding that explicit object dependencies only go in one direction.

-All of this makes it so that it is easier to change the code which is normally contained in a UIViewController.
+All of this makes it easier to change code which is normally contained in a UIViewController.

-To understand VIPER you need to understand a bit about the the clean architecture.
+To understand VIPER you need to understand a bit about the the Clean Architecture.

 ![Bob Martin's Clean Architecture](https://8thlight.com/blog/assets/posts/2012-08-13-the-clean-architecture/CleanArchitecture-5c6d7ec787d447a81b708b73abba1680.jpg)

-As Uncle Bob's diagram shows, a clean system is separated into layers:
+As Uncle Bob's diagram shows, a Clean System is separated into layers:

 - the User Interface is in the outermost layer of the  system
 - the Entities are at the centre of the system and are the results of applying Enterprise Business Rules.